alexAubin/yunohostWorkshop/slides.md

 - (Also stores some technical infos (ex: spam counter-measure stuff))
 - You can:
    - **buy domain names on DNS *registrars* **(ex: Gandi.net)
-   - or get some for free (ex: netlib.re, nohost.me)
+   - or get some for free (ex: nohost.me, netlib.re)

 ---